BlendingJake/JTools-JS/README.md

      `$special([1, 1+1, 1+2])`.
 The order of operations follows typical precedence, and arithmetic can be nested in `()`.
      * Support for keyword arguments:`$index("value", fallback=12)`
-     * Whitespace is allowed in a lot more places in a query now, which is very helpful in a language like Python which has multi-line strings.
+     * Whitespace is allowed in a lot more places in a query now, which is very helpful since both JavaScript and Python support multi-line strings.
+   * Performance increase for cases were a `Query` field doesn't have any specials.
+A faster parsing method can be used for about a 40x performance increase in creating the `Query` object.
+Note, this just speeds up `Query` creation and not the speed of `.single()`, `.many()`, etc.
    * Added functionality so that `Filter` values can be queries.
      * Using JSON: `{ field: <field>, operator: <op>, value: { query: <value query> } }`
      * Using `Key`: `Key(<field>).<op>(Key(<value_query>))`
      * For example: `Key("tag.tag1").gt(Key("tag.tag2"))`
+   * Four new filters: `subset`, `!subset`, `superset`, `!superset`.
+These should be read `field value <op> filter value`, so `subset` means all of the values returned from the field query are in the filter value, which allows better filtering when both the field query and value are iterable.
    * Many new specials
      * `$key_of_min_value` - Gets the key of the min value in an dict/map/object
      * `$key_of_max_value` - Gets the key of the max value in an dict/map/object
      * `$time_part(part) -> int` - Get a specific part of a datetime/moment object.
-Valid values for `part` are `'millisecond', 'second', 'minute', 'hour', 'day', 'month', 'year', 'dayOfWeek', 'dayOfYear'`
+Valid values for `part` are as follows:
+       * 'millisecond'
+       * 'second'
+       * 'minute' - Starting from 0
+       * 'hour' - Starting from 0
+       * 'day' - Day of month, starting from 1
+       * 'month' - Month of year, starting from 1
+       * 'year'
+       * 'dayOfWeek' - Value in 0-6, corresponding to Monday-Sunday
+       * 'dayOfYear' - Day of year, starting from 1
      * `$min` and `$max`
      * `$arith(op, arg_value)` - Perform an arithmetic operation on the current value. `op` can be any of the support [math operators](#math-operators).